microsoft/VirtualClient/website/docs/guides/telemetry/telemetry.md

   * Message Retention: 2 days
   * Partition Count: Production Scale = 32, Non-Production/Test Scale = 10

-* **telemetry-monitors**
-  Create an Event Hub named 'telemetry-monitors' to intake performance counter data emitted by the Virtual Client.
-The following specifications should be used when creating this Event Hub.
-  * Message Retention: 2 days
-  * Partition Count: Production Scale = 32, Non-Production/Test Scale = 10

   ![Event Hub Namespace Throughput Units](../img/eventhub-integration-1.png)
   ![Event Hub Namespace Throughput Units](../img/eventhub-integration-2.png)

-### Integration with Azure Data Explorer/Kusto
+## Event Hubs and Azure Data Explorer integration
 The following section describes how to setup an existing Azure Data Explorer (ADX) cluster to support ingesting Virtual Client data/telemetry from the set of Event Hubs describe above.
 Azure Data Explorer has out-of-box support for defining "data connectors" that will handle the ingestion of the data on a rapid cadence with little to no data loss.
 The data from Virtual Client will be ingested into tables within the ADX cluster in a 1-to-1 mapping with the Event Hubs noted above.

+### Create Event Hub Consumer Groups
+On each of the Event Hubs created/noted above (e.g. telemetry-logs, telemetry-metrics) in the Event Hub namespace, create a consumer group named
+'adx-ingestion'.
+This consumer group will be used exclusively by the ADX data connectors described below to ingest data from the Event Hubs into the ADX cluster database tables.

-#### Create Databases and Tables
+### Create Databases and Tables
 The following steps describe the databases and tables required.

   * **Create a Database for Logs/Traces Data**